Fractal Images as Number Sequences I An Introduction: Normalized Fractal Encyclopedia

 \subsection{Description}

-An (integer) sequence essentially determines its fractal, and because we cannot characterize an infinite sequence, we use a picture and need \emph{the determining digiset} and its \emph{substitution}.
-To depict the fractal, we need the generators of a grid and their relation with the digiset.
+An (integer) sequence essentially determines its fractal, and because we cannot characterize an infinite sequence, we use a picture and need \emph{the determining alphabet} and its \emph{substitution}.
+To depict the fractal, we need the generators of a grid and their relation with the alphabet.
 What follows is a template of how we store a fractal.

-\begin{description} \item[sequence:] We will provide approximately the first $20$ numbers of the sequence. \item[in \href{https://oeis.org}{OEIS}:] its occurrence (signed) in the \href{https://oeis.org}{OEIS}, plus the inspection date. \item[digiset:] The digiset of the fractal. \item[substitution:] The substitution of the fractal. \item[grid:] The grid on which the fractal is depicted. \item[generators:] The generators of the grid in the order of the positive elements of the digiset. \end{description} In most cases, we provide the graphs of some initial $k$-curves.
-In all cases, we use the following nomenclature \begin{itemize} \item The \emph{identity isometry} $[1,2,\ldots,d-1,d]$ is denoted by $\iota$. \item With $\mu$ the minimal rotation $[2,3,4,\ldots,d-1,d,-1]$ is represented. \item The notation $-\iota$ is shorthand for the isometry $[-1,-2,\ldots,-d]$. \item The \emph{reverse} $\Rev$, only defined on a finite sequence, by $\Rev\Lr{s(1),s(2),\ldots,s(n-1),s(n)}=\Lr{s(n),s(n-1),\ldots,s(2),s(1)}$, is the anti-morphism,such as an approximant of a fractal. \end{itemize}
+\begin{description} \item[sequence:] We will provide approximately the first $20$ numbers of the sequence. \item[in \href{https://oeis.org}{OEIS}:] its occurrence (signed) in the \href{https://oeis.org}{OEIS}, plus the inspection date. \item[alphabet:] The alphabet of the fractal. \item[substitution:] The substitution of the fractal. \item[grid:] The grid on which the fractal is depicted. \item[generators:] The generators of the grid in the order of the positive elements of the alphabet. \end{description} In most cases, we provide the graphs of some initial $k$-curves.
+In all cases, we use the following nomenclature \begin{itemize} \item The \emph{identity isometry} $[1,2,\ldots,d-1,d]$ we denote by $\iota$. \item With $\mu$ we represent the minimal rotation $[2,3,4,\ldots,d-1,d,-1]$. \item The notation $-\iota$ is shorthand for the isometry $[-1,-2,\ldots,-d]$. \item The \emph{reverse} $\Rev$, only defined on a finite sequence, by $\Rev\Lr{s(1),s(2),\ldots,s(n-1),s(n)}=\Lr{s(n),s(n-1),\ldots,s(2),s(1)}$, is the anti-morphism, such as an approximant of a fractal. \end{itemize}